Canadian Christians in the political systems: the positives, negatives, and the quest for a framework that the two parallel systems can work together.

 Christians should limit the use of religious language and especially the names of God in the political realm.
 On many occasions, one is only exerting an opinion shrouded in religious language.
-The issues may not reflect the opinions or character of God at all.
-By using the name or cloaking in religious language, forces one into a corner.
+The issues may not reflect the opinions or character of God.
+By using the name or cloaking in religious language, it forces one into a corner.
 Whatever spoken becomes unchangeable, and there will be no way out.
 By not using religious language or God’s name, then one avoids potential consequences from the Lord Himself, whether now or in eternity, for misusing His authority.
 Limiting religious speech and converting it into public vernacular can also avoid public cynicism.
 One can exercise Christian conviction and not waver without having to resort to religious language or invoking the sacred names.

 A healthy Christian political ideology: servanthood